This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Click: HERE

-16 Best Stops on Going-to-the-Sun Road in Glacier National Park
+18 Best Stops on Going-to-the-Sun Road

+INTREPID’S PRO TIP: First of all, when you get to the West Entrance, make sure to refuel your vehicle since there are no gas stations inside the park!
 Next, visit Apgar Visitor Center and talk to the rangers to get updates regarding weather conditions, road or trail closures, as well as any recent wildlife sightseeing.
 Check out the bookstore and some exhibits as well.
+Finally, stock up on any snacks and water, and use the restroom.

 Number 1

-Lake McDonald Along Going-to-the-Sun Road - Mile Marker 2
+Lake McDonald - Mile Marker 2

 Lake McDonald is the largest lake in Glacier National Park.
 It is a classic glacial fjord-like lake filling the basin carved out by erosion and Ice Age Glaciers.
 It is 10 miles long, over a mile wide, and 472 feet deep.